Employment Lawyers Melbourne

-The Fair Work Act 2010 makes it possible for employees not covered by a contract or award/enterprise agreement to claim for redundancy payments.
-To make a claim under the Fair Work Act 2010, certain conditions must be met:
+The Fair Work Act 2009 makes it possible for employees not covered by a contract or award/enterprise agreement to claim redundancy payments.
+To make a claim under the Fair Work Act 2009, certain conditions must be met:

 - Your termination has to be the result of a genuine redundancy;

 - You must have been employed for more than 12 months;

 - You must be a permanent, not casual, worker;